yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2022/index.md

 One feature that was very useful in the early days is loading ELF binaries.
 Instead of dealing with XCI and NSP dumps, back in the early days, devs dumped and extracted the whole file structure of the game, and loaded the ELF binary directly, in a similar way to how on Windows the user opens a .exe file to load a program.

-Some years down the line and not only this feature [tarnished out of grace](https://www.youtube.com/watch?v=6R3ouGNcACQ), but it also stopped working.
+Some years down the line and not only is this feature [tarnished out of grace](https://www.youtube.com/watch?v=6R3ouGNcACQ), but it also stopped working.
-Since it’s not a priority at the moment, and it can lead to user confusion, byte[] {{< gh-hovercard "8701" "removed it from the File submenu." >}}
+Since it’s not a priority at the moment, and it can lead to user confusion, byte[] {{< gh-hovercard "8701" "removed it from the File dropdown." >}}

-Asian Windows users noticed that the Size column in the game list and the Speed Percent setting displayed *very weird* numbers.
+Asian Language Windows users noticed that the Size column in the game list and the Speed Percent setting displayed *very weird* characters.

 {{< single-title-imgs
     "Alien numbers"